 Métis Nation Relationship Accord

-The bipartite Métis Nation Relationship Accord, signed in 2006 between the Province and Métis Nation B.C., recognizes the Métis peoples in the development of Canada.
-It also provides the foundation for the goals to close social and economic gaps for Métis people based on mutual respect, responsibility, sharing and collaboration.
+The bipartite Métis Nation Relationship Accord, signed in 2006 between the Province and Métis Nation B.C., recognizes the Métis people in Canada's development.
+It also provides the foundation for the goal to close social and economic gaps for Métis people based on mutual respect, responsibility, sharing and collaboration.